SSH key

 - Put on the desktop with name "meso_key"

-The SSH public key required for the account creation form is all the text in blue in the window, like the sample just under.
+The SSH public key required for the account creation form is all the text in blue in the window, like the sample just below.

 Warning